Lizzl/yield.vote-analysis/README.md

 # The Creation of Perma-Liquidity
-## Creating a report on yield.vote , a new kind of liquidity mining dapp
+## Creating a report on yield.vote, a new kind of liquidity mining dapp

 ### Project Intro/Objective